 Paeonia lactiflora ‘Bowl of Cream’

-Every petal of the smooth, scented, creamy-white, double flowers, curves inwards, forming a bowl-like centre.
+Every petal on this peony is smooth, scented, creamy-white.
+It double flowers, curves inwards and forms a bowl-like centre.
 Flowers from early mid season to late season.
 80cm.
 RHS H6.

 Paeonia lactiflora ‘Pink Cameo’